omnine/renewultica/readme.md

 # Purpose

-to fix a ill-formatted self-signed CA certificate which missed basic constraint.
+To fix an ill-formatted self-signed CA certificate which missed an extension called basic constraint.

 # How to run